> Skip repeated content

 Symptoms

-Characteristic symptoms include daily spiking fevers, evanescent (or short term) rashes, and arthritis, each occuring in about 75 to 95 percent of patients.
+Characteristic symptoms include daily spiking fevers, evanescent (or short term) rashes, and arthritis, each occurring in about 75 to 95 percent of patients.
 Patients with adult Still's disease (ASD) will be affected one of three ways (though the first two might evolve into the chronic pattern):

 • Monophasic (or monocyclic): the disease course lasts weeks to months, completely resolving within a year